CrayLabs/SmartRedis/doc/developer/testing.rst

   tests/python/test_nonkeyed_cmd.py::test_config_get_command_DNE PASSED                                          [ 89%]
   tests/python/test_nonkeyed_cmd.py::test_save_command PASSED                                                    [ 89%]

+2. Launch a backend database.

-2. Establish a backend.
-Here, we'll set up a small Redis cluster with three nodes on the local host at ports 6390, 6391, and 6392, using the ``launch_redis.py`` script located in the ``utils`` folder.
-If the ``nodes`` argument is not one, the launched nodes will be clustered together;
-otherwise a standalone backend will be created.
+Here, we'll set up a small Redis cluster with three nodes on the local host at ports `6390`, `6391`, and `6392`, using the ``launch_redis.py`` script located in the ``utils`` folder.
+If the ``nodes`` argument is not one, the launched nodes will be clustered together; otherwise a standalone backend will be created.

 .. code-block:: bash

    $ python utils/launch_redis.py --nodes 3 --port 6390 --rai v1.2.7

 3. Set up environment variables.

 These are established on your behalf when running the full test suite through the Makefile, but here they must be set up manually.
 The variables to set are as follows:

  - SR_TEST_DEVICE={CPU, GPU}: defines the hardware environment in which tests are run
  - SR_DB_TYPE={Clustered, Standalone}: Defines the type of backend database established